bakery/blog/_posts/2014-09-15-meteor-spotting-building-a-chrome-extension-using-meteor.md

 <script src="https://gist.github.com/callmephilip/7c132860e4193cee5ff0.js"></script>

 We grab all script tags from the head of the page and look for the ones containig inline scripts.
-The content of these inline scripts is then tranferred to the background page for further investigations - specifically looking for Meteor traces.
+The content of these inline scripts is then transferred to the background page for further investigations - specifically looking for Meteor traces.

 ### Background page